Questions to ask yourself about life insurance

 This is an important question that only you can answer because everyone’s situation is different.
 Start by thinking about how long you want your policy to last and what you want it to cover.

 Work out how much money comes in each month and how much goes out.
 Look at your bank statements and savings and don’t forget small but important outgoings like the kid’s clubs and classes.
-Use our life insurance calculator to help you.

 Also think about how losing you would impact childcare and other domestic duties.
 Whatever your role in the household, there are likely to be financial implications if you were no longer around to contribute.